 Administration Fees Paid to the Administrator.
 For its services under the Administration Agreement, the Administrator is paid a fee, which varies based on the average daily net assets of the Funds, subject to certain minimums.
-For the fiscal years ended December 31, 2022, 2023 and 2024, the Predecessor Funds paid the following amounts to The Northern Trust Company for administrative services:
+For the fiscal year ended December 31, 2024, the Funds paid the following fees to the Administrator for services under the Administration Agreement: